Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Results

 Figure~\ref{fig:intrinsic_scatter} reveals three distinct regimes in the classifier’s notion of “cluster” versus “field” membership.
 The dark purple curve indicates confident cluster members.
 These are objects with very negative logits in $[-\infty, -5]$.
 Their normalised histogram (purple) peaks at $r/R_{200,\mathrm{mean}}\lesssim 1$ and then falls off sharply at larger distances.
 This confirms that when the network is highly confident of a cluster member, it indeed selects objects deep inside the virialised region.

-The bright yellow curve delineates the normalised spatial distribution of confident field galaxies.
+The light green curve delineates the normalised spatial distribution of confident field galaxies.
 These have very positive logits in $[5.0,\infty]$, and their distance distribution is nearly zero inside $1\,R_{200,\mathrm{mean}}$, then gradually rises beyond.

 The ``ambiguous population'' is represented by the sequence of non-overlapping logit bins created in between $[-5.0, 5.0]$.
 Galaxies with logits near zero in the range $[-0.2,0.2]$, represented by the turquoise green curve, form a low‐amplitude, broad distribution spanning both inside and outside $R_{200,\mathrm{mean}}$.
 These are precisely the galaxies that are still undergoing transition, as they enter a "preprocessing" zone in the cluster outskirts.
 It is clear that they are distributed across the cluster environment, therefore inducing the intrinsic scattering across the transition region.